codahale/lockstitch/design.md

 in possession of the receiver's public key (i.e. anyone) can create ciphertexts which will decrypt as valid.
 In the symmetric key setting (i.e. an adversary without the receiver's public key), this is IND-CCA secure, but the real-world scenarios in which that applies are minimal.
-As-is, the tag is more like a checksum than a MAC.
+As-is, the tag is more like a checksum than a MAC, preventing modifications only by adversaries who don't have the recipient's public key.

 Using a static ECDH shared secret (i.e. `ECDH(receiver.pub, sender.priv)`) would add implicit authentication but would require a nonce to be IND-CCA secure.
 The resulting scheme would be